Treatment for anorexia usually involves a combination of talking therapy and supervised weight gain.

-Because of this, you doctors may suggest you have a special type of X-ray called a bone-density scan to check the health of your bones.
+Because of this, you doctors may suggest you have a bone-density scan to check the health of your bones.

 Girls and women are more at risk of getting weak bones than men, so your doctor may prescribe you medicine to help protect your bones against osteoporosis.

 Antidepressants should not be offered as the only treatment for anorexia.
 But you may be offered an antidepressant, such as fluoxetine (Prozac), in combination with therapy, to help you manage other conditions such as:

 Antidepressants are very rarely prescribed for children or young people under 18.

 Most people with anorexia will be able to stay at home during their treatment.
 You will usually have appointments at your clinic and then be able to go home.

 However, you may be admitted to hospital if you have serious health complications.
 For example, if: